-Saudi Aramco's IPO a make or break moment for controversial prince
+Saudi Aramco's IPO a make-or-break moment for controversial prince

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The company said last week that it was selling 0.5% to individual investors and 1% to institutional investors, valuing the IPO at $25.6 billion.
-One of the IPO advisers, Saudi Arabia's National Commercial Bank, said Monday that Aramco has since exercised an option to sell more shares, for a total stake of 1.7% valued at $29.4 billion.
-A senior executive at the bank quoted by the Saudi Al Arabiya broadcaster, said foreign investors represented 23% of institutional investor interest in the IPO, with Saudi funds making up the bulk, including a sizable interest registered by the Saudi Public Pension Agency.
+The company said last week that it was selling 0.5 percent to individual investors and 1 percent to institutional investors, valuing the IPO at $25.6 billion.
+One of the IPO advisers, Saudi Arabia's National Commercial Bank, said Monday that Aramco has since exercised an option to sell more shares, for a total stake of 1.7 percent valued at $29.4 billion.
+A senior executive at the bank quoted by the Saudi Al Arabiya broadcaster said foreign investors represented 23 percent of institutional investor interest in the IPO, with Saudi funds making up the bulk, including a sizable interest registered by the Saudi Public Pension Agency.

 To encourage Saudi citizens to buy and keep hold of the stock, the company says it will pay a dividend of at least $75 billion in 2020.
 Individual Saudi investors who hold their shares for six months from the first day of trading can receive up to 100 bonus shares, or one for every 10 held.
 The government also encouraged Saudis by making it easier to access credit for stock purchases.
 There were reports that the prince, who led a shakedown of top royals and businessmen during an anti-corruption sweep in 2017, also pressed wealthy Saudis to contribute.